Glowing neon shopping cart with products and a WhatsApp chat bubble — illustrating cart recovery via WhatsApp bot

 What's the difference between Marketing and Utility templates?

 Utility — action messages (order status, reminder, shipping confirmation).
 Lower cost (~$0.014).
 Marketing — promotional messages (sale, product launch).
 Higher cost (~$0.025).
-Legally: Utility allowed without extra opt-in, Marketing requires explicit opt-in.
+Legally: Utility allowed without extra opt-in, Marketing requires explicit customer agreement.

 Does a WhatsApp bot replace Klaviyo/Mailchimp for an online store?

-No — complements.
-Klaviyo/Mailchimp stay for email marketing (newsletters, win-back).
-WhatsApp bot works on conversational layer — abandoned cart recovery, order updates, support.
-Combined = each channel does what it's strong at.
+No — it complements them.
+Klaviyo/Mailchimp stay for email marketing (newsletters, win-back campaigns).
+The WhatsApp bot works on the direct-conversation layer — abandoned cart recovery, order updates, support.
+Combined, each channel does what it does best.